-Transfer for admission is permissible only for odd semesters for students of other universities and within the university.
+Transfer for admission is permissible only for odd semesters for students of other

 CONDITIONS FOR TRANSFER OF ADMISSION OF STUDENTS WITHIN THE UNIVERSITY

 - a.
 His/ her transfer admission shall be within the intake permitted to the college. - b.
 Availability of same combination of subjects studied in the previous college. - c.
 He/she shall fulfill the attendance requirements as per the University Regulation. - d.
 He/she shall complete the programme as per the regulation governing the maximum duration of completing the programme.